tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

       STR(?need)
 ```

-Or for faster execution (but won't run in protege):
+Or for faster execution (but won't run in protégé):

 ```sparql
 PREFIX rdf:     <http://www.w3.org/1999/02/22-rdf-syntax-ns#>